tadas-subonis/dev-tasubo-com-blog/_posts/2022-07-31-crash-course-domain-driven-design.md

 of the domain classes like `User` and `Order`.

 # Overall structure
+A few quick comments on the structure of the app itself.

+## Packages (Modules)
 [Package your code by feature](http://www.javapractices.com/topic/TopicAction.do?Id=205#:~:text=Package%2Dby%2Dfeature%20uses%20packages,with%20minimal%20coupling%20between%20packages.) .
 Create layer-based packages within the feature packages **if needed**.
 You might also need some sub-feature packages for bigger parts of the system so be on a lookout for that.